 Cooking with Fresh Mint

 I love fresh mint in summer salads and other interesting dishes, and this post has my favorite ideas for Cooking with Fresh Mint!
-This has all the recipes you need to use your fresh mint, plus some tips for growing mint without it taking over your yard!
+This has fun recipes for using fresh mint, plus tips for growing mint without it taking over your yard!

 PIN Cooking with Fresh Mint to try some recipes later!